davdtech80/webdevtask2/readme.txt

 Clients can use the contact us tab to leave a message and this message and all details, mobile, email etc are saved in the submit table.

-Clients can register as well by providing an email and a password.
+Clients can register as well by providing an email and a password this will be stored in the db and its hashed.

 Once the client logs in, a dashboard is provided where the client can change the password, leave a message or update an existing one which was left before or delete the account completely from the database (CRUD)